n1kk/use-local-modules/README.md

 Tested with Nodejs v4.0.0 and NPM v2.14.2 in Windows 10 Pro, Windows Linux Subsystem (Ubuntu flavor), Ubuntu 16.04, OSX High Sierra 10.13.3.

 ### Why
-I know there's npx and yarn, but I needed something that worked with old node v4 and didn't conflict with npm scripts and wouldn't install packages if there were missing.
+I know there's npx and yarn, but I needed something that worked with old node v4 and didn't conflict with npm scripts and wouldn't install packages if they were missing.
 I just needed a quick env setup to play with commands and then paste them into npm scripts.

 ### Usage
 Windows CMD/PowerShell